enso-org/ide/README.md

 For best experience, it is recommended to use the `scripts/watch.sh --dev` in a second shell.

+### [Optional] Minimizing the WASM binary size
+After building the project you can use the `scripts/minimize_wasm.sh` to optimize the binary and compress it by using `gzip`.
+After the script is complete, the final size is printed to stdout.
+Please note that in order to run the script, the [Binaryen](https://github.com/WebAssembly/binaryen) toolkit has to be installed on your system.

 ### Web Application
 In order to build the IDE web application, follow the steps bellow: